-Use approved low-friction devices at all points of change in slope of tendon trajectory when tensioning draped pretensioned strands, regardless of the tensioning method used.
+Use approved low-friction devices at points of change in slope of strand trajectory when tensioning harped strands.

-Tension draped strand from both ends of the bed if the load, as determined by elongation measurements, is more than 5 percent less than that indicated by the jack gages.
-Ensure the computed load from the sum of elongation at both ends is within 5 percent of that indicated by the jack gages.
+Tension harped strands from both ends of the bed if the prestressing force, as determined by elongation measurements, is less than 95 percent of that indicated by the jack gauges.
+Ensure the computed load from the sum of elongation at both ends is within 5 percent of that indicated by the jack gauges.